AdobeDocs/campaign-standard.en/help/audiences/using/confirming-subscription-to-a-service.md

 >[CAUTION]
 >
->To link a confirmation message to a service, you MUST use the **[!UICONTROL publicLabel]** field in your event configuration.
+>To link a confirmation message to a service, you must use the **[!UICONTROL publicLabel]** field in your event configuration.
 This field will be reconciled with the **[!UICONTROL Service label]** of the service.
 See [Create the event](../../audiences/using/confirming-subscription-to-a-service.md#create-the-event-1).

 When configuring it from the service, the confirmation the transactional message will be sent only the first time each visitor subscribes to that service.
 If a profile is already subscribed, no confirmation message will be sent again to that profile.